moderakh/azure-cosmosdb-benchmark/simple/v410/README.md

 mvn clean package
 ```

-put cosmosdb crendentials file with the following content in your ~/cosmos-v4.properties
+Create a file with the following content as `~/cosmos-v4.properties`

 ```
 ACCOUNT_HOST=https://test.documents.azure.com:443/